Blog / Fraud trends , Promo abuse

 • Vouchers, often in the form of codes, offer customers exciting deals to convince them to make purchases.

-Sign-up bonus abuse and multi accounting
+1. Sign-up bonus abuse and multi accounting

 Sign-up bonus abuse occurs when a customer uses multi accounting to benefit from a merchant’s sign-up deal multiple times.
 Multi accounting is the creation of multiple accounts for fraudulent purposes.
 It ranges from something as basic as a customer logging out of one account and signing into another, to fraudsters creating fresh IP addresses or synthetic IDs.

-Free-trial schemes and gifts
+2. Free-trial schemes and gifts

 An easy example of sign-up bonus abuse is a customer using a company’s free trial scheme repeatedly and never paying.
 Or, if a merchant offers free gifts for signing up, a customer can sign up from multiple accounts and amass loads of free gifts to resell.

-Referral bonus abuse and prolific abusers
+3. Referral bonus abuse and prolific abusers

 Uber experienced prolific promo abuse, as one determined user racked up £50,000 in future ride credits by posting his Uber referral code on a Reddit site.
-Luckily, Uber noticed and dealt with the fraudster, but they learnt first-hand that promo abuse can be an expensive issue.
+Luckily, Uber noticed and dealt with the fraudster, but they learned first-hand that promo abuse can be an expensive issue.

 Voucher abuse and predictable codes